lebuni/ZACwire-Library/README.md

 `ZACwire<uint8_t Pin> obj(int Sensor)` tells the library which input pin (eg. 2) and type of sensor (eg. 306) it should use

 `.begin()` returns true if a signal is detected on the specific pin and starts the reading via ISRs.
-It should be started at least 100ms before the first .getTemp().
-Otherwise it'll be called inside getTemp() automatically.
+It should be started at least 120ms before the first .getTemp().

 `.getTemp()` returns the temperature in °C and gets usually updated every 100ms.
 In case of a noisy signal, it returns 222